 How deep you breathe in matters more than how much you hold it in.
 If you take shallow hits, you're only taking in a fraction of the air you could be taking in.
 If you take deeper breaths, you'll get much greater effects from your hits.

 If you want to learn more, check out our article on how to hit a dry herb vape.

 You might feel higher holding your breath, after you've inhaled, or it might just seem that way.
 But what's actually happening is harmful, in a medical sense.

 If you stop breathing, you'll cut your brain off from oxygen, making you feel light-headed.
 Your heart will start beating faster as it tries to compensate for the lack of oxygen.
 Adrenaline can also be released, giving you a bit of a rush.

 Other ways to maximize the effect of vaping

-Also, if you're still using combustion to consume cannabis, that is, if you smoke a joint or a pipe, consider switching to vaping.
+If you're still using combustion to consume marijuana, that is, if you smoke a joint or a pipe, consider switching to vaping.
 You could be getting a lot more mileage out of your weed with a dry herb vaporizer.

 Does Holding Hits in Your Lungs Get You Higher?

 No, it makes no difference how long you hold in the air after taking a hit.
 Taking fuller, longer breaths is helpful, but there's no reason to hold it in for more than a second.